 The following provides prospective students, current students and community members with information, facts and figures about Southwest College of Naturopathic Medicine (SCNM).
 Privacy, right-to-know, student retention, program completion, career statistics and crime statistics, special services for disabled students, and other institutional information can be found through the links below.
 For questions regarding this information or to provide a paper copy of this information, please contact the Vice President of Student Affairs office at 480.858.9100.

 Students are expected to attend all classes, laboratories, and clinical clerkships.
 It is the faculty member’s prerogative to determine attendance requirements for lecture sessions.
 Attendance requirements are stated in the course syllabus.
 Attendance at laboratories and clinical clerkships is mandatory.
-Students receiving Title IV financial assistance, including assistance from the Veterans Administration (VA), are responsible for meeting VA and/or applicable federal aid attendance requirements.
+Attendance for distance learning courses is determined by active participation within a distance-learning course such as submitting an assignment or exam, attending an online chat, or posting to a discussion forum.
+Simply logging into the course is not considered participation.
+Participation will not be counted for assignments submitted prior to the official first day of the quarter.
+Class participation by the end of the 7th day of the course is required to verify attendance and to release financial aid, if applicable.
+Students who do not maintain active participation in a distance-learning course, as outlined in the syllabus, are encouraged to withdraw from the course to avoid failure of the course.
+(See Adding and Dropping Courses for prescribed program for grading and deadline details.)
+Students receiving Title IV financial assistance, including assistance from the Veterans Administration (VA), are responsible for meeting VA and/or applicable federal aid attendance requirements

 SCNM students have the responsibility to recognize when they are experiencing academic difficulties and to initiate requests for assistance.
-Students are encouraged to seek assistance from their faculty members, academic advisor, and the Dean of Students.
-When a student’s class attendance, demonstrated competence, and/or rate of academic progress indicates he or she is not succeeding in a course, the faculty member is required to discuss the situation with the student and to report the student’s concerns to the Dean of Students.
+Students are encouraged to seek assistance from their faculty members and the SCNM Student Success Center.
+When a student’s class attendance, demonstrated competence, and/or rate of academic progress indicates he or she is not succeeding in a course, the faculty member may discuss the situation with the student and to report the student’s concerns to the Dean of Students.
 The Dean will then connect the student with the appropriate resources to support his/her success.
-These may include, but are not limited to, support from peer mentors, tutoring services, and counseling.
+These may include, but are not limited to, support from peer mentors, tutoring services, and counseling..

 First Academic Probation: A student is subject to the first level academic probation (Probation I) if any of the following occur: